Prostate cancer

 What is prostate cancer?

-Prostate cancer is a disease cause by abnormal growth of cells in the prostate.
 These cells have the potential to grow within the prostate and to spread to other parts of the body.

 Prostate cancer is the most commonly diagnosed cancer in Australia.
 It is more common in older men and in men who have a father or brother with prostate cancer.